N-HEDGER/MRI_module/Nipype/readme.md

 As a next step, you define inputs for your nodes (for instance, the volume that you want to perform the spatial smoothing on).

-Lastly, you can connect nodes together to form a workflow (for instance, I may want to perform slice timing correction with FSL and then spatial smoothing with SPM).
+Next, you can connect nodes together to form a workflow (for instance, I may want to perform slice timing correction with FSL and then spatial smoothing with SPM).

 Finally, you run the workflow.